CPSC-Committee/cpsc2021-python-entry/README.md

     python entry_2021.py <data_path> <result_save_path>

-where '<data_path>' is the folder path of the test set, '<result_save_path>' is the folder path of your detection results.
+where <data_path> is the folder path of the test set, <result_save_path> is the folder path of your detection results.

 ## How do I run my code and save my results?